ZekkieMcCormick/dungeon-mystery/README.md

 - aStarTest.ts/js : generates a single plain dungeon and runs A* search on it, displaying output
 - call_javascript.py : calls a javascript file from python
 - evolveDungeon.ts/js : takes a dictionary of arguments to appropriately generate a given dungeon and return its fitness function, as defined by A* search
-- basicDungeon.ts/js : creates 10000 basic dungeons and averages their path length.
+- basicDungeon.ts/js : creates 10000 random dungeons and averages their path length.
 No evolution.
-Typically outputs 25-35.
+Typically outputs less than 30.
+- output.txt : Appears once a dungeon is evolved.
+This file contains more information about each step of the evolution that just occured.
+Resets on each run.
+    - Contains the generation number, the genome number, the parameters passed, and an example dungeon.

 Files added and adapted from previous projects:
 - commonEvolution.py : low-level evolution functions that perform small tasks related to evolution